๐Ÿ vdwulp.github.io

 uint8_t pin Arduino pin number this iButtonTag object should be linked to.

-Reads one single iButton identifying code from the OneWire.
+Reads one single iButtonCode from the data line.

-DS1990 iButton tags canโ€™t be used with multiple tags on a single OneWire data line and require special handling.
-This function facilitates compatibility with the DS1990 iButton Tags when argument old is set to true.
+DS1990 iButton tags canโ€™t be used with multiple tags on a single data line and require special handling.
+This function facilitates compatibility with the DS1990 iButton tags when argument old is set to true.
 However, this reduces compatibility with other iButton tags: DS1990A, DS1990R and TM1990A will still be handled correctly (they offer backwards compatibility), but other OneWire devices (including iButtons) wonโ€™t and may even show unexpected behaviour.

 Arguments